 Follow our suggested 9-week schedule to get started with your reading group.

-Our reading group was for women only — though yours need not be of course.
-We wanted to reflect on the dynamics and working practices of an all-women’s reading group.
+Our reading group was for women — though yours need not be of course.
 An important part of our project is to interrogate Midgley’s suggestion women in Oxford thrived intellectually in the period under consideration because there were fewer men around due to the disruptions of World War II.
-Through our all female reading group we wanted to reflect on the kinds of dynamics and shared concerns, if any, that emerge through all female intellectual endeavour and interaction.
+Through our reading group we wanted to reflect on the kinds of dynamics and shared concerns, if any, that emerge through female intellectual endeavour and interaction.

 Our women students ran their own reading group.
 Follow their alternative reading programme under ‘Curated Resources‘ on this site and read their testimony.

 - Form a group or participate as an individual.

 - Email us, tweet us (@parenthesis_in using #InParenthesisRG), or leave a comment to let us know you’re joining in.

 - Share comments and join the discussion through twitter (@parenthesis_in)